The Best High School in America

 The U.S. spends $13,600 per pupil per year on K-12 education, near the top of OECD countries.
 This far exceeds the OECD average of $9,800, and outpaces the spending of countries that beat the U.S. along every measure of educational success, like Canada ($11,100), Finland ($10,200), and Estonia ($7,400).
 And while we spend more every year, American test scores remain stagnant.
 This is deeply discouraging; the straightforward solution—spend more money—doesn’t work.

 We’ve turned statistics like high school graduation rates, college attendance rates, and standardized test scores into educational targets.
 This does serious, pernicious harm.
 Such statistics can be valuable indicators of success, but only when they’re not the goals in themselves.
-This is called Campbell’s law, after the psychologist and social scientist Donald Campbell, and is the phenomenon being described when you hear parents and educators decry “teaching to the test.”
+This is sometimes called Campbell’s law, sometimes Goodhart's law, and it's the phenomenon being described when you hear parents and educators decry “teaching to the test.”

 When our statistics become our goals become our demands, we invariably distort our decisions.
 The easiest way to boost high school graduation rates is, well, to make graduating high school easier.
 One needs only look at exam questions from 100 years ago to see how thoroughly we’ve debased secondary education.